 (3) The credit institution shall ensure after the time of receipt that the amount payable under the payment transaction is received by the payee’s payment services provider by the end of the following business day.
 The above deadline shall be extended by one more business day for payment transactions initiated in paper form.
 This paragraph shall only apply to payment transactions in euro and to payment transactions for which only one currency conversion takes place between the euro and the currency of a non-Member State of the euro area, provided that the currency conversion required is carried out in the non-Member State of the euro area and, in the case of cross-border payment transactions, the cross-border transfer is made in euro.

 (4) For payment transactions not referred to in paragraph 3 within the European Economic Area (EEA) , the execution period referred to in paragraph 3 shall not exceed four business days.

+(5) Notwithstanding paragraphs 1, 3 and 4, instant credit transfers are offered 24 hours a day on every calendar day.

+(6) Instant credit transfers are irrevocable from the time of positive confirmation by the credit institution.
+The debit entry on the payer's account is deemed final upon positive confirmation.
+Revocation pursuant to No. 39 paragraph (10) is excluded after positive confirmation.

+(7) Instant credit transfers are not subject to a maximum amount per transaction.

+(8) The credit institution may reject instant credit transfers where: a) security concerns exist (e.g. suspicion of fraud); b) technical disruptions exist; c) the maximum amount is exceeded; d) the payment service provider of the payee cannot receive instant credit transfers; e) legal or regulatory reasons prevent execution.

 B. Credit entries and right of reversal